Social media age restrictions

 These reasonable steps include implementing appropriate age assurance mechanisms.

 eSafety has powers to request or require information from providers about how they are meeting the Expectations.
 In September 2024, eSafety requested information from some of the world’s most popular services to find out how many Australian children are on their platforms and what age assurance measures the services use to enforce their own age restrictions.
-A report on the responses will be released in early 2025.
+Read more about the survey and the transparency report.

-Social media services are also regulated under the Phase 1 Industry Codes and Standards designed to protect Australians from the most seriously harmful online content, including child sexual exploitation material and pro-terror material.
+Social media services are also regulated under the Unlawful Material Codes and Standards designed to protect Australians from the most seriously harmful online content, including child sexual exploitation material and pro-terror material.
 Some codes include specific measures for online services which permit children under 16 to hold accounts, and these will still apply to services that are not included in the mandatory social media age restrictions.

 Meanwhile, the proposed introduction of a Digital Duty of Care, as recommended in the statutory review of the Online Safety Act 2021 and announced by the Australian Government, would place the onus on all digital platforms to proactively keep Australians safe and better prevent online harms.